Leadership matters. More specifically, pastoral leadership matters.

 But what kind of leadership matters?
 Too often, our training and our traditions have fooled us into believing that being an ordained or authorized minister automatically provides us with all of the qualities, skills, and abilities necessary for the work of leading congregations and denominations.
 And while seminaries and various theological education programs may have prepared us ministers to think theologically, interpret scripture, preach, provide pastoral care, and lead worship and ritual, systems of formal training are just now beginning to move outside of these realms into consciously preparing clergy with the general skills necessary to lead any organization, including congregations.
 It’s no secret that the field of organizational leadership and change has blossomed in the last few decades; and many pastors, professors, and denominational leaders are looking to the wealth of knowledge and understanding that Stephen Covey, Margaret Wheatley, Peter Senge, and countless others have contributed to the field that can aid in the cultivation of excellent pastoral leadership.
 In addition, the increase in knowledgeable and practical writings from those within organized religion such as Peter Steinke and Edwin Friedman also seek to provide needed abilities and training in this area.

 Research conducted by our office confirms the continuing need for these general organizational leadership qualities, skills, and abilities in religious leadership and also solidifies the relationship between pastoral leadership and a congregation’s vitality.
-Last spring, we conducted a survey with members of United Church of Christ congregations through a convenience sample of online followers of the denomination’s weekly e-newsletter.
+In 2014, we conducted a survey with members of United Church of Christ congregations through a convenience sample of online followers of the denomination’s weekly e-newsletter.
 We asked individuals to rate how well they felt their congregations engaged in certain aspects of congregational vitality, as well as how often their primary pastor demonstrated a variety of pastoral qualities, skills, and abilities in their setting.
 The pastoral leadership survey items were directly adapted from the UCC’s Marks of Faithful and Effective Authorized Ministers, the document which outlines what is required to be granted (and to maintain) authorized leadership in the denomination.
 In total, we received 865 valid responses to the survey.

 Through this study, which was an aggregate analysis of overarching trends (not an evaluation of ministers), the following themes emerged regarding pastoral leadership: